 Being involved in a car accident in a leased vehicle is not much different from being in a car accident in any other vehicle.
-However, there are a few differences that you need to be aware of in the event your lease vehicle is wrecked.
+However, there are a few differences that you need to be aware of in the event your leased vehicle is wrecked.

 What Do I Do First If My Leased Vehicle Is Wrecked?

 If you are in a traffic accident, your first priority is your health.
 Call 911 for emergency medical services if you or another person requires immediate medical treatment.
-Also request that the police respond to the accident scene.
-While you are waiting for the police to arrive, take photographs of the vehicles and the accident scene, if you are able to do so safely.
+Also, request that the police respond to the accident scene.
+While you are waiting for the police to arrive, take photographs of the vehicles and the accident scene if you are able to do so safely.
 In addition, ask for the contact information of any eyewitnesses to the collision.

 Make notes about the accident while everything is fresh on your mind.
 Include what you remember immediately prior to, during, and after the collision.
 Include notes about anything that is said by the other driver or witnesses.
-Furthermore, add details about the road conditions, weather condition, and any specific details that pertain to the accident scene.
+Furthermore, add details about the road conditions, weather conditions, and any specific details that pertain to the accident scene.
 The smallest detail may be exactly what your Indianapolis car accident lawyer needs to prove the other driver was at fault for the collision.

 Reporting the Traffic Accident And Making Vehicle Repairs